CSP02/CSPSH/README.md

 3. Fixed some known bugs
 4. Changed the theme palette for cspsh theme

+# Minor version info
+1. Added simple mode which will *yeet* i mean remove all the fancy stuff and shows code in simple way.
+2. Added multiple file multiple linehighlight...sounds confusing yes well lemme elaborate.
+In the previous versions users can't highlight specific lines for multiple files.
+But it is no more in this update I added this new feature.
+3. Optimized some code.

 # Optimizations:
 - Accurate copy to clipboard functionality
 - Accurate line count functionality